michaldziuba03/code-samples/social-login/README.md

 ```

 #### Example flow
-I will briefly explain this method, because in this article we will focus actually on second method.
+I will briefly explain this method, because I want to focus actually on second method.
 1. Find user by provider and social account id
 2. If user already exists - create session/JWT
 3. If user doesn't exists - create new one using profile data from social provider (email, social account id, displayName).
 Make sure email is not already taken.